ShujaullahQazi/ShujaullahQazi/README.md

 ## Background

 Computer Science graduate (SEECS, NUST).
-I like turning real problems into software people can actually use — whether that is a POS system for a store, an AI advisor, or a product site for a local business.
+I like turning real problems into software people can actually use whether that is a POS system for a store, an AI advisor, or a product site for a local business.

-**Open to:** Full-Stack and AI Application roles — remote or hybrid.
+**Open to:** Full-Stack and AI Application roles

 ---